smbl64/humble-cli/README.md

 See this guide on how to find the cookie value for your browser: [Chrome][guide-chrome], [Firefox][guide-firefox], [Safari][guide-safari].

-Use `humble-cli auth <YOUR SESSION KEY>` to store the authentication key locally for other subcommands.
+Use `humble-cli auth "<YOUR SESSION KEY>"` to store the authentication key locally for other subcommands.

 After that you will have access to the following sub-commands: